 The Lisy Art Gallery consists of several houses along the Rue Antanimora, and offers an abundance of high-quality souvenirs in a clean, inviting ambiance on more than 500 m².
 Here you can find a very large selection of souvenirs in a small space, and you don’t have to watch out for street vendors or pickpockets.
 The prices are very reasonable, but they are not negotiated.

-Finely assorted shelves offer raffis boxes, raffia bags, woodcarvings, tin cars, jewellery, watches, masks and paintings.
+Finely assorted shelves offer raffia boxes, raffia bags, woodcarvings, tin cars, jewelry, watches, masks, and paintings.
 A separate room offers scented and massage oils, soaps, jams and honey, chocolate and other Madagascan sweets, rum in various sets and a selection of books and postcards.
-In a small courtyard you can relax after shopping and refresh yourself with drinks in the shade.
+In a small courtyard, you can relax after shopping and refresh yourself with drinks in the shade.
 Almost everything offered here has been produced in Madagascar.
 Even hand sewn Malagasy plush lemurs can be bought at Lisy.

 The Lisy Art Gallery is open from Monday to Saturday from 8 am to 6 pm.
 If possible, avoid the rush hours for a visit, as the traffic jam in Antananarivo is then almost impenetrable.